JanVGX/Make-your-Own-Bot/README.md

 This ist the Code for your first Bot
 <br>
 <img align="right" src="https://cdn.discordapp.com/attachments/829401669715886080/868658650405810227/IMG_20210725_025910_128.jpg">
-Before you can run the command go to "shell" and type in *npm i discord.js*
+Before you can run the command go to "Shell" and type in *npm i discord.js*